CanonicalLtd/bundle-flight-delay-demo/README.md

 ## Author's notes

 First of all, most the credit is to give to Ofer Mendelevitch and Beau Plath @Hortonworks who did all the Data Science.
-I would have ported it to Ubuntu and Juju if they add not produced it in the first place.
+I would not have ported it to Ubuntu and Juju if they add not produced it in the first place.
 I hope this work will also be interesting to them.

 I hope you will enjoy Juju as a great tool to create demos and Data Science hackathons.
 It's a great tool to reproduce complex, distributed environments in a cloud agnostic manner.
 This results in being perfect to setup hackathon VMs so that all players are on the base (deploy XX units of ipython-notebook on a public cloud) and/or client demos.